Nanomatrix: Scalable Construction of Crowded Biological Environments: Cell Cache Management

 Only a portion of the scene geometry content is available in the memory at any given time during the real-time rendering stage.
 We achieve this using uniform space partitioning into cells.
 Next, we need to identify which cells among the scene's cells should be visualized and stored in the memory.
 We denote this scene's cells as the {\it active cells}.

 In our viewpoint-guided approach, the camera position is used to identify which cells should be active.
 Therefore, we first define the {\it central active cell}, which is the cell enclosing the camera.
+Its (i,j,k) index within the scene grid $G$ can be calculated as,

-It can be obtained using \autoref{eq:3DIndex}, where $P_{xyz}$ is the camera viewpoint.
+where $V_{xyz}$ is the camera viewpoint.
 After the central cell is identified, the neighboring cells are obtained.
-Thanks to the regularity of the grid, the adjacent cells of the central cell are easy to locate.
-In our implementation, we activate only the closest neighbor to the central cell in each axis $i,j$, and $k$, so the size of our {\it activation window} is ($3 \times 3 \times 3$) which gives us $27$ active cells $C$.
-However, based on the computational resources and settings of the size of the cells, this can be set to a larger number.
-Increasing the size of the activation window will increase the rendering overhead because each cell is drawn in a separate draw call, thus a larger number of images will need to be rendered for the final scene compositing.
+Thanks to the regularity of the grid, the adjacent cells of the central cell are easy to locate. \rh{Selecting which neighboring cells should be activated could be done based only on the camera position and activate the closest neighbor cells to the central cell.
+Another approach is to select them based on both the camera position and direction by activating the closest neighbor cells to the central cell that intersects the view frustum.
+For simplicity, let us assume that we choose the first approach and we} activate only the \rh{first} closest neighbor to the central cell in each axis $i,j$, and $k$, so the size of our {\it activation window} is ($3 \times 3 \times 3$) which gives us $27$ active cells $C$.
+However, based on the computational resources and settings of the size of the cells, \rh{the size of the activation window} can be set to a larger number.
+Increasing the size will increase the rendering overhead because each cell is drawn in a separate draw call, thus a larger number of images will need to be rendered for the final scene compositing.

 The size of the activation window specifies the number of cells that will be populated and rendered.
 Subsequently, it specifies the number of {\it cell cache buffers} that need to be prepared.
 The {\it cell cache} is a GPU storage buffer that is readily available for the active cell to be filled with populated instances.
 This memory buffer is pre-allocated to fit a relatively large number of instances.
 In the prepossessing step, we allocate 27 storage buffers that represent the cell cache.
 As our scene is continuously regenerated, we choose to allocate cell cache in advance and just fill and clear them in real-time to avoid the overhead that comes from the frequent memory allocation and deallocation.